A potted life story.

 Once an academic, always an academic, he still hankers after mountains, volcanoes and wild places, and finds rocks and volcanoes constantly fascinating.
 Formerly a lecturer in petrology, volcanology and planetary geology at both the University of Sheffield (1974-1990) and University College of Wales, Aberystwyth, (1967-70) he became a Principal Investigator with NASA's Planetary Geology and Geophysics Program, studying the volcanoes of Mars.
 During this appointment he spent much time at Arizona State University in Phoenix.
 He delivered the annual Kelvin Lecture in 1996, on the subject "Venus - a new view through radar eyes".
 He has lectured widely over the past 50 years.

 A lifelong interest in observational astronomy was encouraged by Sir Patrick Moore (who lived in the same town when Pete was young); he continues to observe with a 130cm refracting telecope sited at his finca in the Canary Islands.
 He has written many books and academic papers and has been a regular guest on BBC TV's "Sky at Night".
-Sir Patrick continues to be one of his oldest friends (in more ways than one!) and Pete would like to acknowledge here how much he owes to this eccentric man.
+Sir Patrick continued to be one of his oldest friends (in more ways than one!), until he died in 2013, and Pete would like to acknowledge here how much he owes to this eccentric man.
 Thus far he has been lucky to attend twelve total solar eclipses, and has seen all but three of them.